 - Future-Proof Technology

 Kubernetes has gained increasing popularity, with adoption rates climbing to 96%, according to the Cloud Native Computing Foundation (CNCF).
-This growth ensures long-term industry support and innovation.
+Its position at the center of the CNCF Cloud Native Landscape ensures long-term industry support and innovation.

 Core Benefits of Cloud Foundry